-Significant changes made to the programme specification 2021-2022:
+Significant changes made to the programme specification 2022-2023:

-Entrance requirements for Graduate Entry Route have been updated.
+Internet access and computer specification requirements have been updated.

 Terminology

 The following language is specific to the EMFSS BSc Online Taught degree programme:

 Course: Individual units of the programme are called courses.
 Each course is a self-contained, formally structured learning experience with a coherent and explicit set of learning outcomes and assessment criteria.